Angela loves history and feels it is essential to our future to know the past—or else we're destined to repeat it.

 Maison de Monet: Giverny

 People began following the inspiration that Monet left in his wake.
 Where he worked, people would follow.
 In 1883, he rented property in Giverny, a city fifty miles north of Paris.
 Many Americans traveled across the sea to seek his inspiration.
 Monet impressed one American, especially; Theodore Robinson.
 Robinson became a student of Monet.
 Robinson and Monet eventually grew a close friendship.
-Robinson mimicked Monet’s loose, yet layered brushwork in his paintings, which only continued Monet’s great legacy.
+Robinson mimicked Monet's loose yet layered brushwork in his paintings, continuing Monet's great legacy.

 In the early years, he traveled a lot around the world.
-It was in 1890 where he finally settled in Giverny due to his increasing age and rheumatism.
+In 1890, he finally settled in Giverny due to his increasing age and rheumatism.
 Afterward, he painted one of his most influential Post-Impressionism series, Stacks of Wheat.
 This series ended up being a series of at least thirty.
 Even his longtime Impressionist colleague Pissaro was impressed by the finished works, despite his initial criticism of him for repeating himself.
 Once he viewed the piece, he changed his mind and vocalized his praise of Monet's series to his son in a letter.

 Impressionism may not have been known by its name today; if it was not for Claude Monet, who found his first inspiration from his painting The Beach at Sainte-Adresse.
 After painting it, he proclaimed, "It was as if a veil suddenly lifted from my eyes, and I knew that I could be a painter."
 Although it took him many years of financial hardship, he soon paved his way as one of the most famous painters of the Impressionist Era.